Ash4669/Chase-The-Ace/README.md

 >> Lower Priority
 - When the host quits a game, have a popup and on clicking 'ok' then redirect.
-- When a host quits the game (happens eventually), delete the room record out of the room db.
 - Add message and redirect for those trying to join a game that doesn't exist from the URL.
 - Add gameType to Player model and adjust getPlayerList and relevant methods.
 Needed for adding shed game.
 - Maybe change display to have it across the top.